The essence behind the identity.

 Brand as an asset

-High reputation in the marketplace that can drive price premiums and customer preference for goods from a particular provider.
+A high reputation in the marketplace can drive price premiums and customer preference for goods from a particular provider.

 Brand as perceptions

 The sum total of everything individuals believe, think, see, know, feel, hear, and experience about a product, service, or organization.
 The perceived purchasing risk is thus minimized, which in turn helps cultivate a trust-based relationship.

 The unique position a company or offering holds in the customer’s mind, is based on their past experiences and what they expect in the future.

 The development of your corporate identity, the fulfillment of your professional look, the style and personality of your organization.

 A brand consists of all the features that distinguish the goods and services of one seller from another: name, term, design, style, symbols, customer touchpoints, etc. Together, all elements of the brand work as a psychological trigger or stimulus that causes an association with all other thoughts one has had about this brand.